JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 = 1.3.2 – 2019-10-23 =
 * Bugfix: Firefox CSS conflict with premium templates.
 * Bugfix: Compatible with Thrive Themes.
-Dequeue their stylesheet on login page only.
+Dequeue their style sheet on login page only.
 * Bugfix: Compatible with Oxygen Builder.
 * Enhancement: Added a filter `loginpress_exclude_role_session` to exclude the user roles from session expiration.
 * Enhancement: Compatible with Password Protected plugin.
 Login logo title fixed.